 The upper part of the walls had been completely destroyed, but it was possible to gain an idea of the plan of the place from the lower portions, which remained.
-The first cell, which was 6 feet 4 inches long and 4 feet 7 inches wide, was paved with mud brick.
+The first cell, which was 6 feet 4 inches long and 4 feet 7 inches wide, was payed with mud brick.

 It contained in one corner a circular red pot of medium size, which had probably held water.
 In another corner, under a niche in the wall (the east) was a red earthenware plate, which was broken into three pieces-most likely by the falling-in of the walls.
 In a third there was a small opening, 18 inches wide and about 15 inches high, spanned by a pointed arch.
-At first sight this appeared to be a sort of cupboard; but when the rubbish was cleared away from it, it proved to give access to another, slightly larger, chamber, which formed an ∟ on plan with that first discovered.
+At first sight this appeared to be a sort of cupboard; but when the rubbish was cleared away from it, it proved to give access to another, slightly larger, chamber, which formed an L on plan with that first discovered.

-In the first cell, 20 inches distant from the wall in which was the diminutive doorway, and terminating opposite the centre of the opening, afford protection from draughts, though such care seems strangely at variance with the profession of a hermit, or a monk who would live in such uncomfortable quarters.
-More probably it was erected to secure the complete privacy so much desired by such holy men; but it must have rendered it distinctly awkward for anyone to enter the cell, as they would have had to | to a conclusion after nine days' digging.
+In the first cell, 20 inches distant from the wall in which was the diminutive doorway, and terminating opposite the centre of the opening, was a dwarf wall, which may have been built to | twist themselves in serpentine fashion through afford protection from draughts, though such care seems strangely at variance with the profession of a hermit, or a monk who would live in such uncomfortable quarters.
+More probably it was erected to secure the complete privacy so much desired by such holy men; but it must have rendered it distinctly awkward for anyone to enter the cell, as they would have had to low.